reactjs/react.dev/content/docs/reference-react-component.md

 ### `getSnapshotBeforeUpdate()`

 `getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed to e.g. the DOM.
-It enables your component to capture current values (e.g. scroll position) before they are potential changed.
+It enables your component to capture current values (e.g. scroll position) before they are potentially changed.
 Any value returned by this lifecycle will be passed as a parameter to `componentDidUpdate()`.

 For example: